 Although both tools have their plusses and minuses, there's a pretty large gap on TrustPilot.com between these two companies.
 Unbounce has 151 reviews with an average ranking of 2.0 (out of 5), whereas ClickFunnels has a 4.8-star rating over almost 1800 ratings.
 Based on that, it appears that ClickFunnels does a much better job of following up with their customers' support issues.

 ClickFunnels does an excellent job of ensuring its customers have as much support as possible.
 They have a support team on call and documentation that explains many of their products.

 Additionally, they also have a service called FunnelFlix that provides video training on a variety of different topics.
 There are also daily "hackathons" where coaches build funnels in real-time.

-Due to the sheer popularity of ClickFunnels, a vast third-party community is available.
+Due to the sheer popularity of ClickFunnels, a vast third-party community of membership sites are available.
 There are Facebook groups and online forums dedicated to helping ClickFunnels members succeed.
 There is also a marketplace where you can purchase and edit additional templates.